-This reminds me of Jim Autry’s tongue-in-cheek acknowledgment about leadership “compassion”.
-Autry: “good management is larger matter of love.
+I’m reminded of Jim Autry’s tongue-in-cheek acknowledgment about leadership “compassion.”
+Autry: “good management is the larger matter of love.
 Or if you’re uncomfortable with that word, call it caring, because proper management involves caring for people, not manipulating them.”
-There is a simple blueprint for leaders to earn the love of employees, like children love parents.
+There is a simple blueprint for leaders to earn the love of employees like children love parents.
 Here are three simple leader to-do’s:

-1. embrace the organization’s purpose and values (a-la family moral code).
+- Embrace the organization’s purpose and values (a-la family moral code)

 - Mark essential program stages and completions (graduations, birthdays)